FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

     isDefault: true
 ```

-### Analyze the data that available in the Loki data source
+### Analyze the data that is available in the Loki data source

 Once you have everything prepared, you can start the services.